jpcorreia99/Income-prediction/README.md

 The search range is then reduced as an attempt to find better parameters

-ex of the evolution of a dict:
+Example of the evolution of a dict:

 ```python